• Skip to primary navigation

 Instructions

-• Line a baking sheet with parchment paper.
-(Choose a baking sheet that will fit into your freezer)
+• Choose a baking sheet that will fit into your freezer and line it with parchment paper.

-• Spread greek yogurt into a thin layer on the parchment paper, about ½ inch thick.
-Top with granola and berries, pressing berries lightly into the yogurt.
+• Spread Greek yogurt into a thin, ½ inch layer on the parchment paper.
+Top with granola and berries, pressing lightly into the yogurt to ensure it sticks.

-• Place baking sheet into freezer and freeze for 2 hours, or until bark is fully frozen through.
+• Place baking sheet into freezer and freeze for 2 hours, or until bark is frozen solid.
 Slice into bite size pieces and serve immediately.
 Store leftovers in the freezer in an airtight bag or container.

 Equipment Recommendations